comgram/gerbil_gui/README.md

     grbl.send("$40=1\n$$12=0.002")

 For settings, the GRBL class will use a simple challenge-response communication protocol (the next settings command will only be sent after an 'ok' has been received for the last settings command).
 This is neccessary due to Grbl's internals.
-To send an entire file full of settings use this method:
+To send an entire file full of settings, use this method (Grbl must be in Idle state otherwise this method will do nothing):

-    grbl.send("".join([x for x in open("data/eshapeoko-settings.txt").readlines()]))
+    grbl.settings_from_file("data/eshapeoko-settings.txt")

 To send a single gcode command: